kyleanicholson/learn-programming-notes/Zettelkasten/Principle of Atomicity.md

 # Principle of Atomicity

 Each Zettel in Zettelkasten contains only one unit of knowledge, one thought.
-Individual thoughts are the base unit of
+Individual thoughts, each with their own address are the base unit of Zettelkasten.

 ---
 # References